nicolasbize/ld37/readme.txt

 - some music for each mood, jazz-style improv for the UAKM part, and stressful for the second part...
 Perhaps the Fight club music in the end.
 - not a whole lot of programming...
 Just actionable items to visualize clues.
 - a lot of voice acting, probably also sound effects.

+Apartment 6mx7m (42m2) + bathroom
+Time to go take some pictures for the textures!!

+Almost done with the playground area...

+TIME TO GO EAT BEFORE EVERYTHING CLOSES...